earthlab/version-control-hot-mess/README.md

 ### Activity Approach

 * Have them enter this in a google doc.
+* +1 for things they agree with
 * Then instructors go through each section and discuss as a group.

-Discussion Time: 5-10 minutes
+Discussion Time: 20 minutes
+Discussion topics:

+1. **Syntax**
+2. **Modularity** can the function work in various scenarios?
+3. **Documentation**
+4. **Expressiveness**

+* Link to the course materials & other resources
+* Identify a style guide that we wish to use (link to style.tidyverse.org)

+# Lesson 02 - Summarize Data

+**TIME:** 15 minutes

+Explore your data

+* What's the length of record for each STATION_NAME  calculate the total number of days?

+* Write out what you want to do in ENGLISH
+  * we then get their feedback and write it on the board in steps
+* Then convert to code
+  * convert each step above to a line of Code
+  * Introduce pipes

+* group_by
+* summarise()

+group by station_NAME, Calculate difference...
+output: data.frame

-# Lesson 03 - An Approach to Structuring Clean Code
+## A Bigger Picture - Structuring Clean Code

+Use the "messy code" to begin to organize and develop an approach via pseudo code.

 Concepts to Introduce:

 * What is pseudo code and why is it valuable?
-* What is tidyverse - emphasis on data.frames
+* What is tidyverse - emphasis on `data.frames`
 * How do you translate pseudo code to code

 ## A Process for Organizing Your Code

 * Write out the steps together as a group required to get to the end goal.
-* Identify the tasks that are repeated.
-* Identify a style guide that we wish to use (link to style.tidyverse.org) / discuss contributing files in git repos if they are working with others...
+* * translate them to R Syntax
+* Use pipes and tidyverse to minimize outputs of individual steps & for Expressiveness

 #### Code Steps

+Some kind of conceptual drawing... or diagram that breaks this down ??
 I need to review what the code actually does but something like:

+**OYO**

+Create a plot of precipitation by month

+(show that they can pipe to ggplot)

 * open file
 * Add month column